 Seattle Colleges is committed to accessibility.
 If support is needed in accessing the information within this document please contact ds@seattlecolleges.edu.

 Overview

-This pathway meets requirements for the Associate of Science - Transfer, Track 2 degree requirements with a concentration in Physics (Accelerated).
-An "accelerated" pathway assumes students already have some background knowledge in physics, chemistry, computer science, and at the calculus level for mathematics either from high school or other college coursework.
+This pathway meets requirements for the Associate of Science - Transfer, Track 2 degree requirements with a concentration in Physics.
 (Read program QR code to see more)

 Estimated Length of Completion